deepik27/simple-toolchain-20210602121701501/README.md

 AUTOMOTIVE_MAX_USERNAME | User name for accessing the Maximo Asset Management API AUTOMOTIVE_MAX_PASSWORD | Password for accessing the Maximo Asset Management API

-### (Optional) Securing the connection to the IBM IoT Connected Vehicle Insights service
-The IBM Secure Gateway service provides secure connectivity and establishes a tunnel between your IBM Cloud organization and the remote location that you want to connect to.
-Before you use the Secure Gateway service, contact your IBM IoT Connected Vehicle Insights system administrator.
-For more information, see [Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/).

 ## Configuring authentication

 To secure the app, authentication is enabled by default for the IBM IoT Connected Vehicle Insights - Fleet Management Starter Application.
 The default user credentials are as follows: